 We’re all taught to drive defensively when we get behind the wheel.
 If you’re looking to hop on a motorcycle, you should know some of the key risks that you face on the road.

-Lots of motorcycle accidents can be easily traced to:
+Lots of motorcycle accidents can be easily traced to these common causes:

 - Distracted driving | A motorcycle or vehicle operator can easily become distracted on the road.
 When this happens and a crash occurs, the motorcyclist is clearly the more likely of the two to face serious injury.